Services turnover index overview

 Information on service turnover is most often collected by business surveys.
 However, quite a number of National Statistical Institutes rely on administrative sources, i.e. VAT declarations, to obtain the data.
 There are also cases where both methods are used; for example bigger enterprises might be asked to contribute to a survey whereas the data for smaller enterprises area collected from VAT registers.

 According to the short-term statistics regulation data on service turnover have to be made available by the National Statistical Institutes at least on a quarterly basis.
 However, around half of the Member States collect these data (at least for some services) on a monthly basis.
 Not in all cases can these dates be published by Eurostat (e.g. for reasons of confidentiality).
-Countries for which aggregated monthly service turnover data are published are Spain, France, Luxembourg, Portugal, Romania, Slovenia, Finland and the United Kingdom.
+Countries for which aggregated monthly service turnover data are published (at least for some service industries) are the Czech Republic, Denmark, Germany, Spain, France, Luxembourg, Portugal, Romania, Slovenia, Finland and the United Kingdom.
 European aggregates are calculated by summing up weighted national indices for individual service activities.
 The weights correspond to the share of the countries in the turnover of service activities in the base year.

 All results for the indicator of turnover in services are published on the Eurostat website.

-The turnover index for services is one of the Principal European economic indicators.
+The turnover index for services is one of the Principal European economic indicators (PEEIs).
 It is one of the relatively few available indicators for services and is used to analyse business cycle trends in the service industry and as input for national accounts statistics.

 Further Eurostat information